MeerUzairWasHere/Zappy/README.md

-# Zappy - mini zapier clone
+# Zappy - Just like Zapier